oroinc/documentation/book/installation.rst

 5b.
 Using the Installation Command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Another way to run the installation script is with the *oro:install* command in the console.

+.. warning:: To avoid access permissions issues, please review the Symfony `Setting up or Fixing File Permissions <http://symfony.com/doc/current/setup/file_permissions.html>`_ guide before running any commands.
+On top of that, consider running the command(s) below with `sudo -u [web server user name]` prefix.

-The "--env=prod" parameter
-must be defined, as otherwise the development environment will be installed.
+The "--env=prod" parameter must be defined, as otherwise the development environment will be installed.

 .. code-block:: bash

     $ php app/console oro:install --env=prod

-.. warning:: To avoid issues with access permissions, prefix all commands with `sudo -u www-data`.

 The Installation is a four step process: